 The site surface topography is predominantly flat with areas of prairie grass, heavy brush, woodlands, wetlands and developed sites.
 Surface elevations within the Project area range from about 740 ft to 760 ft above mean sea level (MSL).
-The topography in the Project area will not be an impediment to the development of the construction sites or the use of standard heavy equipment for construction.
+The topography in the Project area are not an impediment to the development of the construction sites or the use of standard heavy equipment for construction.

 Overview of Site Geology

-Subsurface conditions at the Near Site are comprised of glacial, glaciofluvial and glaciolacustrine deposits, along with flat lying bedrock strata of the middle to lower Silurian period.
+Subsurface conditions at the Near Site comprises glacial, glaciofluvial and glaciolacustrine deposits, along with flat lying bedrock strata of the middle to lower Silurian period.
 In descending order, the Silurian rock formations include the Markgraf and Brandon Bridge Members of the Joliet Formation, the Kankakee Formation and the Elwood Formation.

 Glacial processes during the Wisconsin glaciation resulted in the deposition of a thick blanket of glacial tills, lacustrine silts and clays, and outwash sands and gravels across the Project area.
 The total thickness of these overburden sediments in the Project area ranges from about 50 ft to 85 ft.
 The majority of the sediments are over consolidated glacial till deposits consisting of silt, sand, gravel, cobbles and boulders in a predominantly clay matrix.